All Products

 • Default values:

-When the consumer type is PushConsumer, the client SDK caches some messages locally to improve consumer throughput and performance.
+When the consumer type is PushConsumer, the client caches messages locally in the SDK to improve consumer throughput and performance.
 The number and size of cached messages must be within the limits of the system memory.

 PushConsumer retry interval